 By now, it should become clear why it’s vital to begin saving as soon as possible.
 But how can you make sure you’re saving enough?
 Lifehacker pointed out another easy to remember but easier to ignore savings stipulation: Always save a percentage of your income, instead of a fixed dollar amount.
 Preferably, this should be done in an automatic deduction from your paycheck, but even if that’s not possible, it’s a great habit to get into regardless.
 This will keep you disciplined and make your finances just a little more streamlined.

 Fast forward 30 years, and you’re ready to begin winding down your careful saving and turn it into even more careful spending.
 You may have set some goals for how much you would like to limit your spending in retirement, but chances are, they are a bit too optimistic.
 A study by the Insured Retirement Institute and the Center for Generational Kinetics found that millennials generally thought they would be able to spend less than $36,000 per year in retirement.
-In reality, the average spending amount is at least $46,000.
+In reality, the average spending amount is at around $46,757 in 2013.

 Wait and see